Apple Suspends Siri Listening Practice, But Could Keep Voice Recordings

 While the company said it would stop its practice of allowing contractors to listen to recordings for now, it did not say whether it would delete the recordings it currently has stored on its servers, per The Verge.

-The news came at a time where Apple has prided itself in respecting the privacy of its users, of which it had about 1.4 billion at the beginning of the year according to MacRumors.
+The news came at a time where Apple prided itself in respecting the privacy of its users, of which it had about 1.4 billion at the beginning of the year, according to MacRumors.

 According to 9to5Mac, the Cupertino, California-based company has several times this year installed billboards in the U.S. and Canada that tout its supposed commitment to privacy.
 In July, Apple erected new billboards in Canada just outside the headquarters of Sidewalk Labs in Toronto.
-That’s notable, 9to5Mac noted, as the Sidewalk Labs is owned by Alphabet, Google’s parent company.
+That’s notable, 9to5Mac noted, as Sidewalk Labs is owned by Alphabet, Google’s parent company.

-In March the company, which is led by CEO Tim Cook, released an advertisement for its iPhone XS that centered around users’ privacy, per The Verge.
+In March, the company, which is led by CEO Tim Cook, released an advertisement for its iPhone XS that centered around user privacy, per The Verge.

 “Privacy.
-That’s iPhone,” the tagline for the commercial read following the advertisement.
+That’s iPhone,” the tagline for the commercial read following the advertisement, which can be viewed on YouTube.